Songpasandae-nori: Preparation

-Songpasandae-nori began with a cheerful parade called georigut (거리굿) or gilnori (길놀이) as circling around the Songpa Market and nearby town in order to attract people to their performance.
-The two terms literally mean "street shamanistic ritual" and "street performance" respectively.
+Songpasandae-nori begins with a cheerful parade called georigut (거리굿) or gilnori (길놀이), circling around the Songpa Market and nearby town in order to attract people to their performance.
 When parading, they wore masks and costumes, and played a type of marching music, gilgunak (길군악).
 With a decorative small flag used by farmers or yeonggi (영기, 令旗) at the head, the performers followed the musicians in procession.
 After the parade, they used an amulet to ward off misfortune and to wish everyone in the market to have good health and fortune.